Розлади нервових корінців

 Acute pain requires appropriate analgesics (eg, acetaminophen, nonsteroidal anti-inflammatory drugs [NSAIDs], sometimes opioids).
 NSAIDs are particularly useful for disorders that involve inflammation.
 Muscle relaxants, sedatives, and topical treatments rarely provide additional benefit.
 If symptoms are not relieved with nonopioid analgesics, corticosteroids can be given systemically or as an epidural injection; however, analgesia tends to be modest and temporary.
 Methylprednisolone may be given, tapered over 6 days, starting with 24 mg orally once a day and decreased by 4 mg a day.

 Management of chronic pain can be difficult; acetaminophen and NSAIDs are often only partly effective, and long-term use of NSAIDs has substantial risks.
 Opioids have a risk of addiction.
-Tricyclic antidepressants and antiseizure drugs may be effective, as may physical therapy and consultation with a mental health practitioner.
+Tricyclic antidepressants and antiseizure medications may be effective, as may physical therapy and consultation with a mental health professional.
 For a few patients, alternative medical treatments (eg, transdermal electrical nerve stimulation, spinal manipulation, acupuncture, medicinal herbs) may be tried if all other treatments are ineffective.

 If the pain is intractable or if progressive weakness or sphincteric dysfunction suggest spinal compression, surgical decompression may be necessary.